kevinkarl22/jFullPageScroller/README.md

 You can add as many as section as you want as long as you change the value of the `jfps-section-id` attribute.
 You can set any value of the `jfps-section-id` attribute, a number or a string name.
 If navigation menu is enabled, then it should have the same value in the navigation menu mentioned above.

-For better user experience, you can add a `id` attribute which would have the same value as the `jfps-target-section`.
+For better user experience, you can add a `id` attribute which would have the same value as the `jfps-section-id`.
 This is to ensure that each page can still be navigated even if the plugin did not initialized.

 For example:
 ```html